Kindergarten Reading Curriculum

 Are The Academy of Scholars Teachers Trained to Teach Kindergarten Phonics?

+We are aware that some educators may not have had proper training on how to teach reading in accordance with the Science of Reading findings.
 The Academy of Scholars solves this problem by training our teachers in our research-backed reading curriculum.
-Thanks to our intensive training, our teachers know:
+Thanks to our intensive training, our teachers know how to:

-• How to teach and practice specific reading skills on a daily basis
+- Teach specific reading and writing skills on a daily basis

-• How to help students develop increasing autonomy so they can sound out new words and self-correct on their own
+- Help students develop increasing autonomy so they can sound out new words

 If you’re looking for a kindergarten reading curriculum in Atlanta or Decatur that will help your child master reading from a young age, come see us at The Academy of Scholars.
 We know that today’s readers are tomorrow’s leaders, and we start early to give our students the tools they need to excel in reading.